rei-commits/weatherAPP/README.md

 # Weather App

-A simple single-page web application that fetches and displays current weather data using the Weatherbit API.
+A simple single-page web application that fetches and displays current weather data using the WeatherAPI.

 ## Features